AaltoIIC/futimo/README.md

 ## Authors and acknowledgment
 Riku Ala-Laurinaho

-The author would like to thank Tuomas Keski-Heikkilä and Miika Valtonen for their support.
+The author would like to thank Tuomas Keski-Heikkilä, Miika Valtonen and Juuso Autiosalo for their support.
+The author would like to express their sincere gratitude to Innovaatiosäätiö.

 ## License
 MIT